Tonicrespit/hmm_pos_tagger/README.md

 If you are on Ubuntu, you can directly type `sudo apt-get install jupyter-notebook` (or `sudo aptitude install jupyter-notebook`) to download and set up Jupyter Notebook.

 And the following Python libraries:

-    - Matplotlib
+    - Matplotlib (`pip3 install matplotlib`)
-    - Seaborn
+    - Seaborn (`pip3 install seaborn`)

-To run the notebook, navigate to the project's folder (`cd path/to/folder`) and use the command `jupyter notebook .` (if it doesn't work for you, try `jupyter-notebook .).
-In a few seconds a browser window should open were you can select the file `Examples.ipynb`.
+To run the notebook, navigate to the project's folder (`cd path/to/folder`) and use the command `jupyter notebook .` (if it doesn't work, try `jupyter-notebook .`).
+In a few seconds a browser window will open and you will be able to read and run the file `Examples.ipynb`.

 # Quick start example.